Race Deployment Real Hardware 2025

 Nonlinear MPC

 At each control cycle I solve a constrained nonlinear optimisation problem over a horizon of N=10 steps.
-The bicycle model includes a slip angle approximation so the controller handles corners more accurately at higher speeds.
-CasADi builds the symbolic problem, IPOPT solves it, and I apply just the first action.
+The bicycle model includes a slip angle approximation, so the controller handles corners more accurately at higher speeds.
+CasADi builds the symbolic problem, IPOPT solves it, and I apply only the first action.

 CasADi IPOPT Ackermann Model